 However there is an alternative solution to this "conundrum" by starting first the production of T.Crocea for the Japanese market, because these clams will take only 2.5 to 3 years to reach harvestable size, a delay very similar to oysters and mussels aquaculture in temperate zones.

-Pacific island communities with suitable lagoon areas are therefore in a much better position to take advantage of the Hainan market as the clams for this market do not need to be shipped live and the new hatchery in Yap will be able to supply them with large numbers of seed-clams at highly subsidized prices.
+Pacific island communities with suitable lagoon areas are therefore in a much better position to take advantage of the Hainan dried mantle market as the new hatchery in Yap will be able to supply them with large numbers of seed-clams at highly subsidized prices.

 Part of the sales to the Hainan & Japanese markets can be utilized every year to also grow out some T.Gigas in protected nursery sites for close to 3 years before these can then be relocated without any protection and/or maintenance to suitable lagoon sites until harvest 7 - 8 years later for their adductor muscle, processed mantle meat and large shells for the handicraft industry.

 The appetite for giant clams in Asia can be considered as almost unlimited; Dr Murakoshi estimated the potential market on mainland Japan at 500 million clams per year @ $2.50 - $3.00 each.
-In China, the middle class population is now more numerous than the entire population of the USA or Europe and their cultural traditions entice them to eat more expensive and exclusive sea-food products like giant clam adductor muscle; the potential Chinese market alone has been estimated by a recent market research to start at 5000 Tons per year with a value in the future of close to a billion dollars, enough for dozens of farms to start producing as soon as possible.
+In China, the middle class population is now more numerous than the entire population of the USA or Europe and their cultural traditions entice them to eat more expensive and exclusive sea-food products; the potential Chinese market alone has been estimated by a recent market research to start at 5000 Tons per year with a value in the future of close to a billion dollars, enough for dozens of farms to start producing as soon as possible.

-Plus, the aquaculture of giant clams generates additional high value sea-food products such as sea-cucumbers and Trochus Shells as well!
+Plus, the aquaculture of giant clams may generate additional high value sea-food products such as sea-cucumbers and Trochus Shells as well!